LibreChat-AI/librechat-config-yaml/scripts/README.md

 This script:
 - Fetches latest models from all providers
-- Updates YAML files (test-only by default)
+- Updates all YAML files
 - Validates YAML syntax
 - Returns appropriate exit codes:
   - `0`: Success